HadesVR/Basic-HMD-PCB/README.md

 You can download the required library using the Libraries manager from within the Arduino IDE.
 The rest of the used libaries are already included in the firmware folder.

 * Open "Firmware.ino" in the firmware folder with the arduino IDE.
+* If your LED is Common anode you'll need to comment out the line `#define COMMON_CATHODE`
 * Select "Arduino Leonardo" in the boards menu.
 * plug in your HMD board and select the COM port your Arduino Pro Micro is in (might come up as Arduino Leonardo).
 * Click upload and wait for the upload to be done.